 You can also see Dr. Blaylock at least twice per year for regular screenings and checkups.
 During these routine visits, Dr. Blaylock and his dental team can find early signs of dental problems like gingivitis and prevent them from becoming serious issues.
 His dental hygienists can also provide deep cleaning treatments at routine visits.
 Scaling and root planing are used in tandem to remove plaque and tartar from beneath the gums and the tooth roots.
 Plaque is a thin film of bacteria that can cover the teeth and gums.
 If it is left in the mouth, it hardens to become tartar.
 It can be difficult to remove tartar, but a specialist with the right dental tools can help.

 Schedule A Dental Consultation

-If you are suffering from swollen, or bleeding gums on a regular basis, call 919-518-9963.
+If you are suffering from swollen or bleeding gums regularly, call 919-518-9963.
 You can also request a dental appointment with Dr. Blaylock on our website.
 Please let Dr. Blaylock know if you have any questions about your current symptoms and he will be glad to help.